The Ultimate Guide to Troubleshooting Kiln Problems

 Excessively High Interior Temperature of the Control Panel

-Typically, the interior temperature of the control panel should not be more than 125 °F (51.66°C).
-One of the common causes of excessively high interior temperatures is poor ventilation.
+Typically, the interior temperature of the control panel should not exceed 125 °F (51.66°C).
+One common cause of excessively high interior temperatures is poor ventilation.

 Here is how you can troubleshoot the interior temperature of the control panel of your kiln:

 - Using a thermometer, check the kiln’s temperature while functioning at its highest temperature.
-Keenly observe the important control components, like the controller chassis and any exposed circuit boards.
+Keenly observe the key control components, such as the controller chassis and any exposed circuit boards.

-- If the interior temperature of the control panel is high, place a fan close to the control panel to cool it down.
+- If the control panel’s interior temperature is high, place a fan near it to cool it down.
 Also, you may enhance ventilation near the kiln.

 Automatic Control Is Indicating Erratically